mohtashim-ali/course-project-the-basis/Markdown Files/Design Report.md

 ## Clean Architecture

 > Our project adheres to Clean Architecture by ensuring Entities do not know about outside classes such as controllers.
-For example, the User class is an Entity class and to ensure using it does not violate clean architecture we called User in WalkthroughCustomInput.
-This ensures the User class is not calling WalkthroughCustomInput.
-Another idea we had was implementing a database for History using MySQL.
+For example, the Input.User class is an Entity class and to ensure using it does not violate clean architecture we called Input.User in Input.WalkthroughCustomInput.
+This ensures the Input.User class is not calling Input.WalkthroughCustomInput.
+Another idea we had was implementing a database for History.History using MySQL.
 However, doing this would break Clean Architecture since we were taking the user input and storing it into a database at the same time.
 To fix this, we could make a interface for the history part of our program.
 But, we decided on using a text file approach which does not break clean architecture.

 ## SOLID

 > Clean architecture is a set of rules that define how programs can run efficiently, looking at our program we utilize and take advantage of a multitude of these concepts.
-SRP or Single Responsibility Principle is used numerous times throughout our program from Matrix determinants to RREF, basic operations and processing inputs.
+SRP or Single Responsibility Principle is used numerous times throughout our program from Math.Matrix determinants to RREF, basic operations and processing inputs.
 Our code follows this principle logically as it is divided up such that each function accomplishes solely their task.
 Another huge concept we utilize is the Dependency Inversion Principle which allows us to split our objects from their handlers.
 The handler acts as an abstraction to the object since it is not constructed anywhere and each object inherits the functions and properties of it.
 Through this principle we create architectural boundaries between objects and their manipulators enabling the formation of abstract Factories.
 Evidently, we send information from our front-end, to our Java File Handlers and our InputHandlers to create concrete representations of data that can be computed.
 Moreover, the Open/Closed principle is used in each of our handlers to allow objects to contain functions and operations extensively.
 Extensionality is a key aspect of our program because the field of mathematics is vast, meaning functionality can always be added on, because of this, it is essential that we use this principle.
 Violations are something my team and I looked out for, we made sure to closely follow these SOLID principles so that our ideas can guide themselves through design.
 One of the violations we wanted to keep an eye out for was the LSP Violation or Liskov Substitution Principle.
 Thankfully since we use handlers for our objects that are purely abstract even when substituting one class for the other we lose no functionality of our program.

 ## Packaging Strategies